Seneca-CDOT/vscode-seneca-college/README.md

 ## Usage

-To see the application running type F5.
+To see the application running type F5 with your keyboard in any file of the project.
+Just make sure your mouse is in any of files in the project.
 A new window will pop up with a hello message.
+You are now in debugging mode.
+You can debug the code to find out what it is doing with the step forward step inward step out of buttons.
+Or press the red square to exit debugging mode.